 - Occasionally losing control is normal.
 Most men orgasm sooner than they would like from time to time.

 - There is a variety of treatments to choose from, including exercises, therapy and medications.

-Some men will have premature ejaculation from the time of their first sexual experience (lifelong), while in others, it will develop after a period of normal sexual activity (acquired).
+Some men will have premature ejaculation from the time of their first sexual experience (lifelong), while in others, it will develop after a period of having a longer, satisfactory time to ejacualtion (acquired).

 Causes of premature ejaculation

 - Genetic causes related to the molecules that signal between nerves

 - Psychological causes (e.g. anxiety, stress, relationship problems)